 Write OKRs By Breaking Goals Into Quarterly Objectives

-It’s common for a lot of companies to have yearly goals, even monthly goals, so one adjustment you may need to make with the OKR approach is using quarterly goals to keep you on track throughout the year.
+Most companies have six-month or annual goals, but use quarterly OKR goals to keep you on track throughout the year.
 This isn’t difficult.

 Use A Tool To Set OKRs